 In planning your coursework, we strongly recommend that you consult with your academic advisor and pre-health advisor for help.
 A few important considerations:

 Scheduling: The majority of Penn applicants to medical school take time between graduation and matriculation at medical school.
-If you take that time, you will quite naturally have more time to complete your required coursework and at a more reasonable pace.
+If you take that time, you will have more time to complete your required coursework and at a more reasonable pace.

 Regardless of the timing of your application, we recommend that you not take several science courses in your freshman year to "get them out of the way."
-For example, starting out with introductory biology and math courses in your first semester keeps you on track, while giving you the opportunity to settle into your schedule and to become familiar with the rigor of science courses at Penn.
-In our experience, taking too many science course concurrently can result in a stressful and academically disappointing term.
+For example, starting out with introductory biology and math courses in your first semester keeps you on track, while giving you the opportunity to settle into your schedule and become familiar with the rigor of science courses at Penn.
+In our experience, taking too many science courses concurrently can result in a stressful and academically disappointing term.